Nerd Prescribed

 What Does a Managed Maintenance Plan Cover?

-- Daily backups — so any issue is reversible in minutes
+• Daily backups — so any issue is reversible within minutes

 What Does a DIY Website Actually Cost?

-Wix and Squarespace look free until you want to publish.
-The free plans display their branding, block custom domains, and limit features.
-To remove the restrictions, you're paying €17–€35/month on Wix or €16–€33/month on Squarespace.
+Wix and Squarespace look free until you want to publish on a real domain.
+The free plans show their branding, block custom domains, and limit features.
+To remove those restrictions you're paying €17–€35/month on Wix or €16–€33/month on Squarespace.

 The Hidden Time Cost